adriencomeau/Telescopium/README.md

 -----------------------------------------------------------------
 PROGRAM PARTS

-telescopiumMain.py is the main program it runs as a endless loop until terminated of closes due to PANIC
+telescopiumMain.py is the main program it runs as a endless loop until terminated or closes due to PANIC

 telescopium.py is the include file with classes for Observatory, DCPowerSwitch, ParkDetector, DomeController, WxMonitor, Mount, MainFiler, MainCamera, Guider, and Focuser